jxcore/jxcore/docs/plain/documentation.markdown

 Unless serious bugs are found, this code will not ever change.
 Please do not suggest changes in this area; they will be refused.
 ```

-## JSON Output

-    Stability: 1 - Experimental

-Every HTML file in the markdown has a corresponding JSON file with the
-same data.

-This feature is new as of node v0.6.12.
-It is experimental.